-The NC State Faculty & Staff Ombuds Office adheres to the highest standards and practices within the ombuds community as promulgated by the International Ombudsman Association.
-The core tenants are that the office is confidential, independent, impartial, and informal.
+The NC State Faculty and Staff Ombuds Office adheres to the highest standards and practices within the ombuds community as promulgated by the International Ombuds Association.
+The office operates pursuant to Standards and Ethics from the International Ombuds Association – the IOA Code of Ethics and IOA Standards of Practice.
+The core tenets are that the office is confidential, independent, impartial, and informal.

 Communications with the Faculty & Staff Ombuds Office are confidential to the fullest extent of the law.
-The Faculty & Staff Ombuds Office will not confirm that communications with any visitor took place or disclose any confidential information without the visitor’s express permission and at the discretion of the Faculty & Staff Ombuds.
-Exceptions to confidentiality that allow disclosure include permission of the visitor, where there is an imminent risk of serious harm, where abuse and neglect are suspected, or where otherwise required by law.
+The Ombuds Office will not confirm that communications with any visitor took place or disclose any confidential information without the visitor’s express permission and agreement of the ombuds.
+Exceptions to confidentiality include permission of the visitor, where there is an imminent risk of serious harm (physical harm), where abuse and neglect are suspected or where otherwise required by law.

 The Faculty & Staff Ombuds Office is independent in structure, function and appearance to the highest degree possible.
 It operates independent of ordinary line and staff structures and exercises sole discretion over whether and how to act regarding individual matters or systemic concerns.

-The Faculty Ombuds Office makes periodic administrative reports to the Chancellor and Provost.
-The Staff Ombuds Office will make periodic administrative reports to the Associate Vice Chancellor for Human Resources.
-These are reports of aggregate data to document the number and type of visitors and the categories of issues while maintaining the confidentiality of all identifying information.
-The reports may also include trend data as well as recommendations from the ombuds.
+The Faculty & Staff Ombuds Office makes periodic administrative reports to the Chancellor, Provost and other senior leaders.
+These reports include aggregate data to document the number and type of visitors and the categories of issues while maintaining the confidentiality of all identifying information.
+The reports may also include trend observations and recommendations from the ombuds.

-The Faculty & Staff Ombuds Office shall be an informal issue or dispute resolution resource and shall not formally investigate, arbitrate, adjudicate or in any other way participate in internal formal process or action.
-Use of the Faculty & Staff Ombuds Office will be voluntary and not a required step in any grievance process or University policy and faculty and staff members shall have the right to consult with the Faculty & Staff Ombuds Office without retaliation.
+The Faculty & Staff Ombuds Office is an informal issue and conflict resolution resource.
+It does not formally investigate, arbitrate, adjudicate or in any other way participate in internal formal processes or actions.
+Use of the Faculty & Staff Ombuds Office is voluntary and not a required step in any grievance process or University policy and faculty and staff members have the right to consult with the Ombuds Office without retaliation.